With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreVidant Medical Center Behavioral Health is one of mental health facilities in Pitt County, North Carolina, located at 2100 Stantonsburg Road, 27834 zip code.
+Learn MoreVidant Medical Center Behavioral Health is a mental health clinic in Pitt County, NC, located at 2100 Stantonsburg Road, 27834.
 Vidant Medical Center Behavioral Health provides hospital inpatient treatment.
-Vidant Medical Center Behavioral Health provides cognitive behavioral therapy, electroconvulsive therapy and individual psychotherapy to seniors 65 or older, adults and young adults.
-Vidant Medical Center Behavioral Health also supports people with serious mental illness, people requiring dual diagnosis treatment and seniors or older adults.
-Additional services provided at Vidant Medical Center Behavioral Health include family psychoeducation, case management and mentoring/peer support/consumer-run services.
+Vidant Medical Center Behavioral Health offers activity therapy, group therapy and couples/family therapy to seniors 65 or older, young adults and adults.
+Vidant Medical Center Behavioral Health also supports people with serious mental illness, seniors or older adults and people requiring dual diagnosis treatment.
+Additional services offered at Vidant Medical Center Behavioral Health include family psychoeducation, suicide prevention services and case management.

-Learn MoreEast Coast Counseling Inc is a mental health clinic in Pitt County, NC, located at 620 Lynndale Court, Suite C, 27858.
+Learn MoreEast Coast Counseling Inc is a mental health treatment clinic in Pitt County, North Carolina, located at 620 Lynndale Court, Suite C, 27858 zip code.
 East Coast Counseling Inc provides outpatient treatment.
-East Coast Counseling Inc offers group therapy, individual psychotherapy and couples/family therapy to seniors 65 or older, young adults and adults.
+East Coast Counseling Inc provides cognitive behavioral therapy, couples/family therapy and group therapy to young adults, seniors 65 or older and adults.
 East Coast Counseling Inc also supports people requiring dual diagnosis treatment.
-Additional services offered at East Coast Counseling Inc include family psychoeducation, case management and education services.
+Additional services provided by East Coast Counseling Inc consist of education services, family psychoeducation and court-ordered outpatient treatment.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.